AdritRao/Blinkr/README.md

 ![ScreenShot](https://i.ibb.co/f2XzGk2/Are-tch-3.png)

 ## How Blinkr aims to solve this problem
 Blinkr is a device that utlizes [AI (Artifical Intellegence)](https://en.wikipedia.org/wiki/Artificial_intelligence) to detect blinks.
 Blinkr uses a camera that faces the user.
 Blinkr counts the number of times a user blinks and warns them if they are not blinking enough.
 An average adult blinks 15-20 times a minute.
-Blinkr looks at how much you are blinking per minute and informs you on weather you should blink or not.
+Blinkr looks at how much you are blinking per minute and informs you on whether you should blink or not.

 ![ScreenShot](https://i.ibb.co/DCbsY5Z/Are-tch-5.png)